deemp/clerk/README.md

   fcTransform & X.formattedFormat %~ X.formatNumberFormat ?~ X.StdNumberFormat X.Nf2Decimal
 ```

-And we make a transform for centering the cell contents.
+And we make a transform for centering the cell content.

 ```haskell
 alignedCenter :: FCTransform